dendriel/rozsa-network/README.md

 - Disconnection reason;
 - Synchronized network events delivery (NetworkPeer.read() may return a data message or execute an event method);
 - Data delivery;
+- 32 channels for each reliable and sequenced delivery method;
 - Flow control for reliable delivery methods (uses a sliding window);
 - Data buffer recycling.